freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 Whereas `state.messages` holds all the messages for every user contact, `state.messages[activeUserId]` will fetch the messages for the active user.

-This is why every conversation is mapped to the user id of the user — for easy retrieval as we have done.
+This is why every conversation is mapped to the user id of the user—for easy retrieval as we have done.

 Grab the active user’s messages and pass them as props in `Chats`.